Customer Loyalty

 It could simply be certain habits that cause them to return to the same brand.
 Their reasons could vary from anything in the list below:

-• Habitual or apathetic loyalty (to be uninterested in changing brands or retailers because "it's too much trouble" or feeling like they're all similar.
+• Habitual or apathetic loyalty (being uninterested in changing brands or retailers because "it's too much trouble" or feeling like they're all similar).

 • Captive loyalty (an unwillingness to switch brands despite receiving little value, usually brought on by cost and availability).